alan-j-hu/alan-j-hu.github.io/content/writing/llvm-ocaml.md

 memory.
 This performance sacrifice was too much for OCaml 5's new runtime.
 My largest patch replaced all instances of naked pointers in the bindings.

-Since I've previously used CMake, building LLVM was straightforward, and most of my difficulties related to the interaction between CMake and OCaml.
+Since I've used CMake before, building LLVM was straightforward, and most of my difficulties related to the interaction between CMake and OCaml.
 Nikita Popov has a [comprehensive tutorial]( https://developers.redhat.com/articles/2022/12/20/how-contribute-llvm) about contributing to LLVM that walks through the steps from building the code to submitting a patch for review on LLVM's [Phabricator instance](